kovvaliyoshitha/Page-pulse/README.md

 alternatives.
-The error-handling design (which failure gets which status code, checking content-type before parsing) and the self-critique above are my own calls, made after trying a version that parsed first and handled errors as an afterthought — that version's error messages were much less useful, which is what pushed me toward validating in the order shown above.
+The error-handling design (which failure gets which status code, checking content-type before parsing) and the self-critique above are my own calls, made after trying a version that parsed first and handled errors as an afterthought, that version's error messages were much less useful, which is what pushed me toward validating in the order shown above.

 ## Not included here

-Deploying this (Render/Railway/Vercel/etc.), pushing it to a public GitHub repo, and recording a walkthrough are steps you'd do yourself outside this codebase — I can't create live deployments or video recordings.
+Deploying this Render, pushing it to a public GitHub repo, and recording a walkthrough are steps you'd do yourself outside this codebase.
+I can't create live deployments or video recordings.